 Senior Coastal Consent Planner

-- Up to 5 weeks' annual leave, to explore the beautiful surroundings;
+- Up to 5 weeks of annual leave;

-- Enrolment into the Local Government superannuation scheme
+- Enrolment into Kiwisaver and/or the Local Government superannuation scheme;

 - Flexible working arrangements;